BrainbaseHQ/kafka-master-prompt/2_main.md

 **Key point:** For web tasks, first try programmatic approaches (SearchV2, WebCrawler, curl, APIs).
 Use browser when these aren't sufficient.

+**Startup note:** Browser may take 20-30 seconds to initialize on first user message.
+If initial browser command fails, wait a moment and retry - the browser may still be starting up.

 ### Notebook - Python Execution
 **When to use:**
 - Running Python code